Gobeyn/gobeyn-arch/README.md

 ### Firefox plugins

 For a better experience with `firefox` we suggest installing some plugins.
 The most important one being `uBlock` which blocks adds, including add on `YouTube`.
 We also recommend using `Dark Reader` which will turn any page into dark mode.
+Lastly, because we are using `pipewire`, we also need the `Pipewire Screenaudio` extension so apps like `discord` can be used properly from the browser.
 You can also change the theme of Firefox, see the settings for a link to a URL with various themes.
 We are using the `praise the sun` theme.